RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 This repository serves as an archive of these beginner challenges with written writeups of their solutions.

+In each challenge folder exists a dist folder, description.md, and solution.md.

+- Read description.md to look at the challenge title and description
+- Access the dist folder and download the files inside to get the challenge files
+- Read solution.md when you want to see a walkthrough on the problem.
+(SPOILERS!)

 ## Relevant Links

 Practice CTF site (hosted temporarily):